bhavyabaweja/Cryptonite-TP-Bhavya/05_File_Globbbing.md

 ` cd /?ha??enge `
 ` /challenge/run`
 ## Matching with []
 [] are a limited form of `?`.
-They find the characters specified witin the square brackets only.
+They find the characters specified within the square brackets only.
 **Solution:**
 `cd /challenge/files `
 `/challenge/run file_[absh]`